zeoneo/rpi3b-bare-metal/README.md

 ### For complete OS (using local compiler)
 - Change directory to `rpi3b-meaty-skeleton`
 - Invoke `./build.sh`
-- Fine binary in kernel folder.
+- Find binary in kernel folder.

 ### For complete OS (using DOCKER IMAGE)
 - Get docker desktop for your host operating system
 - Change directory to `rpi3b-meaty-skeleton`
 - Invoke `./docker-build.sh`
-- Fine binary in kernel folder.
+- Find binary in kernel folder.